-We haven’t really had a lot of great options in this price range with this fast of an aperture until now.
-With great performance and a lot of Pros but only a few Cons, this lens ends up being one of the better options in the under $150 price range.
+We haven’t had many great options in this price range with this fast of an aperture until now.
+With great performance and many Pros but only a few Cons, this lens is one of the better options in the under $150 price range.

 TTArtisan 50mm f1.2 – Amazon / Pergear